What is sleep hygiene?

 - Nutritional and “natural” OTC sleep aids are still drugs with potential side effects.

 - Nutritional and “natural” OTC sleep aids may interfere or interact negatively with your current prescribed or OTC medications.
 Please consult a pharmacist before using them to make sure you don’t do more harm than good.

-- Melatonin is generally recognized as safe, but most sleep health professionals disagree on its most effective dosage.
-Also, because melatonin is used to enhance circadian influences on sleep, its timing with the earth’s light-dark cycles, as well as your nighttime behaviors, will influence how effective it is.
+- Melatonin is generally recognized as safe (GRAS), but most sleep health professionals disagree on its most effective dosage.
+Also, because melatonin enhances circadian influences on sleep, its timing with the earth’s light-dark cycles, as well as your nighttime behaviors, will influence how effective it is.
 Taking melatonin, then sitting at your computer for an hour answering email right before you go to bed, is not going to work, for instance.

 For more detailed information about prescription drugs and their impact on sleep, click here.

 Often, the trouble with sleeping comes from daily stress that remains unresolved over time.
 Stress and anxiety is at the top of the list of reasons why people have “racing thoughts” or struggle to fall asleep.

 Relaxation (see Pre-Sleep Rituals, above) is a skill that we all need to master in the 21st century.
 Whether it’s politics, natural disasters, war, economic stress, relationship problems, medical conditions, or any other long-term disruption to one’s life, knowing how to relax is absolutely essential to one’s physical, emotional, and psychic survival.